Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 Before we get into the left to right symmetry of the diamond, it’s important to look at the factors you’ll want to look for in the diamond’s cleft and point.

 First, look for a diamond that has a distinct, obvious cleft.
-This 1.01 carat F color, VS2 diamond has a distinct cleft that makes its heart shape easy to see, even when the diamond is looked at from an angle.
+This 1.01 carat F color, VS2 diamond from James Allen has a distinct cleft that makes its heart shape easy to see, even when the diamond is looked at from an angle.

 Second, check that the point of the diamond is distinct enough that the bottom of the diamond doesn’t appear rounded.
 While the point doesn’t need to be sharp, it should divide the bottom section of the diamond into two clear, separate halves.

-For example, this 1.02 carat F color, SI1 heart shaped diamond has a clear point that gives it a beautiful heart shape.
-In comparison, this 1.00 carat F color, VS1 diamond has a less distinct point, giving it a rounded, less heart-like appearance.
+For example, this 1.02 carat F color, SI1 heart shaped diamond from James Allen has a clear point that gives it a beautiful heart shape.
+In comparison, this 1.00 carat F color, VS1 diamond from Blue Nile has a less distinct point, giving it a rounded, less heart-like appearance.

 Beyond the cleft and point, it’s important to check that the diamond is symmetrical.
 Look at the lobes of the diamond for any imperfections.
 These are the upper rounded areas that create the top of the heart shape.

-For example, this 1.01 carat G color, SI1 heart shaped diamond has excellent symmetry, with lobes that are identical in size and shape to the naked eye.
-On the other hand, this 1.08 carat D color, VVS1 diamond, despite its better color and clarity grades, is less symmetrical.
+For example, this 1.01 carat G color, SI1 heart shaped diamond from Blue Nile has excellent symmetry, with lobes that are identical in size and shape to the naked eye.
+On the other hand, this 1.08 carat D color, VVS1 diamond from Blue Nile, despite its better color and clarity grades, is less symmetrical.